eastgenomics/eggd_somalier_extract/README.md

 This app is only used to extract sites.
 The output file (.somalier) can be used to predict the relatedness and sex of sample.
 This app can be used in a single workflow as the app runs seperately for each vcf file.

 ## How does this app calculate relatedness and sex of sample?
-To run sex check and relatedness - the app somalier_relatedness needs to be run.
+To run sex check and relatedness - the app somalier_related needs to be run.
 This will output a tsv and html of all samples sex and relatedness.

 ### This app was made by EMEE GLH